atharvajoshi05/CFD-using-Python/README.md

 # Code-for-CFD
 All governing equations of CFD analysed via Python programming.
-Inspiration taken from Mrs.Loren Barba's course on Computational Fluid Dynamics
+Adapted from Mrs.Loren Barba's course on Computational Fluid Dynamics